 - Layering is key.
 The perfect nachos always have an even distribution of ingredients.

 - Hand shredded cheese melts better than the bagged stuff.
-Either one will be delicious but pre-shredded cheese is coated with anti-caking agents that inhibit some of its ability to get super melty.
+Pre-shredded cheese is coated with anti-caking agents that inhibits its ability to get super melty.
 If you need that cheese pull, bust out your cheese grater.

 - Serve wet toppings like salsas on the side.
 Whenever I make these, it’s usually just us scarfing down a pan in front of the TV.
 If you’re making them for guests, serve salsas on the side to prevent the chips from getting soggy.
 Also, this way people can have a bit more freedom to choose how they like them.

-- Nachos are best enjoyed immediately.
+- Nachos are meant to be enjoyed immediately.
 I’ve never had leftover nachos before but if you happen to, store them in an airtight container in the fridge and then warm them up in the microwave, air fryer or a skillet and top them with a fried egg to win breakfast.

 More vegetarian Mexican inspired recipes you will love